justmarkham/DAT4/README.md

 ### Class 12: Clustering and Visualization
+* The [slides](slides/12_clustering.pdf) today will focus on our first look at unsupervizes learning, K-Means Clustering!
+* 	The [code](code/) for today focuses on two main examples
+	*  We will investigate simple clustering using the iris data set
+	*  We will take a look at a harder example, using pandora songs as data.
+See [data](data/songs.csv).

 **Homework:**
 * Read Paul Graham's [A Plan for Spam](http://www.paulgraham.com/spam.html) and be prepared to **discuss it in class on Monday**.
 Here are some questions to think about while you read: